-- Create and expedite innovation in the area of cancer research and in enhancing the potential for a medical or scientific breakthrough in the prevention of or cures for cancer; - Attract, create, or expand research capabilities of public or private institutions of higher education and other public or private entities that will promote a substantial increase in cancer research and in the creation of high-quality new jobs in the state of Texas; and - Develop and implement the Texas Cancer Plan.
+- Create and expedite innovation in the area of cancer research and in enhancing the potential for a medical or scientific breakthrough in the prevention of or cures for cancer; - Attract, create, or expand research capabilities of public or private institutions of higher education and other public or private entities that will promote a substantial increase in cancer research and in the creation of high-quality new jobs in the State of Texas; and Develop and implement the Texas Cancer Plan.

 1.1.
-Research Program Priorities
+Academic Research Program Priorities

 The Texas Legislature has charged the CPRIT Oversight Committee with establishing program priorities on an annual basis.
-These priorities are intended to provide transparency in how the Oversight Committee directs the orientation of the agency's funding portfolio.
-The principles and priorities of the Scientific Research program will guide CPRIT staff, peer reviewers, and the Scientific Review Council on the development and issuance of program-specific Requests for Applications (RFAs) and the evaluation of applications submitted in response to those RFAs.
-The program priorities for research adopted by the Oversight Committee include funding projects that address the following:
+These priorities are intended to provide transparency with regard to how the Oversight Committee directs the orientation of the agency's funding portfolio.